stepan-0x28/Demo-web-API-on-FastAPI-with-Swagger/README.md

-# Demo web API with Swagger
+# Demo web API on FastAPI with Swagger
-Demonstration of working with FastAPI and SQLAlchemy (asynchronously), as well as with Pydantic and other libraries
+My first demo with FastAPI (with Swagger) and SQLAlchemy (asynchronously), as well as Pydantic and other libraries